vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _J: And you use GIMP often?_

-**M:** Mostly for trying what I implement, and also for making postcards I sell in my family business.
+**M:** Mostly for testing what I implement, and also for making postcards I sell in my family business.
 That's the only thing I use it for.
-I mean… whenever I have to manipulate a pixel image, and not being an artist.

 ## A maintainer ##